fetchai/agents-tac/docs/sections/baseline_agent.rst

 We split both actions and reactions into three domains: :class:`~tac.agents.v2.base.actions.ControllerActions` and :class:`~tac.agents.v2.base.reactions.ControllerReactions`,  :class:`~tac.agents.v2.base.actions.OEFActions` and :class:`~tac.agents.v2.base.reactions.OEFReactions` and :class:`~tac.agents.v2.base.actions.DialogueActions` and :class:`~tac.agents.v2.base.reactions.DialogueReactions` related.
 Dialogues are agent to agent communications and maintained in :class:`~tac.agents.v2.base.dialogues.Dialogues`.

+Actions
+^^^^^^^

+The :class:`~tac.agents.v2.base.actions.ControllerActions` class includes the methods:

+- :meth:`~tac.agents.v2.base.actions.ControllerActions.request_state_update` to request the current agent state.
+This method is not utilised by :class:`~tac.agents.v2.base.participant_agent.ParticipantAgent`.

+The :class:`~tac.agents.v2.base.actions.OEFActions` class includes the methods:

+- :meth:`~tac.agents.v2.base.actions.OEFActions.search_for_tac` to search for the active :class:`~tac.platform.controller.ControllerAgent`;
+- :meth:`~tac.agents.v2.base.actions.OEFActions.update_services` to :meth:`~tac.agents.v2.base.actions.OEFActions.unregister_service` and :meth:`~tac.agents.v2.base.actions.OEFActions.register_service` on the OEF where the registration behaviour is specified via :class:`~tac.agents.v2.base.strategy.RegisterAs` in the :class:`~tac.agents.v2.base.strategy.Strategy`;
+- :meth:`~tac.agents.v2.base.actions.OEFActions.search_services` to search for services on the OEF where the search behaviour is specified via :class:`~tac.agents.v2.base.strategy.SearchFor` in the :class:`~tac.agents.v2.base.strategy.Strategy`.

+The :class:`~tac.agents.v2.base.participant_agent.ParticipantAgent` does not implement any methods in :class:`~tac.agents.v2.base.actions.DialogueActions`.
+This is because all dialogue related methods are reactions to events.
+In particular, the search for services (:meth:`~tac.agents.v2.base.actions.OEFActions.search_services`) initiates a chain of reactions leading to a dialogue.

+Reactions
+^^^^^^^^^

+The :class:`~tac.agents.v2.base.reactions.ControllerReactions` class includes the methods:

+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_start` which handles the 'start' event emitted by the controller;
+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_transaction_confirmed` which handles the 'on transaction confirmed' event emitted by the controller;
+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_state_update` which handles the 'on state update' event emitted by the controller;
+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_cancelled` which handles the cancellation of the competition from the TAC controller;
+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_tac_error` which handles the 'on tac error' event emitted by the controller;
+- :meth:`~tac.agents.v2.base.reactions.ControllerReactions.on_dialogue_error` which handles the 'dialogue error' event emitted by the controller.

+The :class:`~tac.agents.v2.base.reactions.OEFReactions` class includes the methods:

+- :meth:`~tac.agents.v2.base.reactions.OEFReactions.on_search_result` which handles the OEF search results;
+- :meth:`~tac.agents.v2.base.reactions.OEFReactions.on_oef_error` which handles the OEF error message;
+- :meth:`~tac.agents.v2.base.reactions.OEFReactions.on_dialogue_error` which handles the dialogue error message.

+The :class:`~tac.agents.v2.base.reactions.DialogueReactions` class includes the methods:

+- :meth:`~tac.agents.v2.base.reactions.DialogueReactions.on_new_dialogue` which handles reaction to a new dialogue;
+- :meth:`~tac.agents.v2.base.reactions.DialogueReactions.on_existing_dialogue` which handles reaction to an existing dialogue;
+- :meth:`~tac.agents.v2.base.reactions.DialogueReactions.on_unidentified_dialogue` which handles reaction to an unidentified dialogue.

+The message level handling of a negotiation dialogue is performed in :class:`~tac.agents.v2.base.negotiation_behaviours.FIPABehaviour`.

 Handlers
 --------